Tracking performance

 What to watch for: Compare deal creation rates between nurtured and non-nurtured contacts.
 Is nurturing making a difference?

-Deals that closed as won for contacts who were nurtured by this flow.
+Deals that closed as won for contacts who were nurtured by this workflow.

 What it tells you: The bottom-line impact.
 Did nurturing help win deals?